openpubkey/openpubkey/docs/pktoken.md

 1. ***OP signature (`typ=JWT`):*** The first signature is the signature of the party that issued the ID Token, that is the signature of the OpenID provider.
 The OP's signature is required.
 2. ***CIC (Client-Instance Claims) signature (`typ=CIC`):*** The second signature  is generated by the identity's client.
 The CIC signature is required.
 3. ***Cosigner signature( `typ=COS`):*** The third signature  is the COS (Cosigner) signature.
 The Cosigner is a third party who has independently authenticated the identity.
 It exists to remove the OpenID Provider as a single point of compromise.
 The COS signature is optional and not every PK Token will have one.
+It is up to OpenPubkey verifiers to decide if they require a Cosigner signature or not.

 #### OP (OpenID Provider) Signature

 This is signature of the OpenID Provider that created the payload and signed it to create the ID Token.
 This signature is responsible for binding the identity claims in the payload to that identity's public key.

-Typically this signature plus the payload is simply the ID Token.
-However for some of those more advanced forms of PK Token's such as GQ or ZK PK Tokens we transform this signature and protected header while still maintaining the ability of verifiers to cryptographically check that the payload was issued by a particular OP.
-Or put another way, even when we alter the OP Signature, it is important that we don't break the cryptographic binding between payload and OpenID Provider that the signature provides.
+Typically this signature among with the payload is simply the ID Token.
+For some more advanced forms of PK Tokens such as GQ or ZK PK Tokens, we transform this signature and protected header while still maintaining the ability of verifiers to cryptographically check that the payload was issued by a particular OP.
+In these cases, you can no longer recover the ID Token from the PK Token, but even when we alter the OP Signature and protected header in this way, we don't break the cryptographic binding between payload and OpenID Provider that the signature provides.

 Some OpenID Providers do not specify `typ`.
-Thus we classify a signature as being from the OpenID Provider if either `typ=JWT` or `typ` is not defined.
+To get around this we classify a signature as being from the OpenID Provider if either `typ=JWT` or `typ` is not defined.

 #### CIC (Client-Instance Claims) Signature